 The school provides bus transportation to away contests.
 All team members are expected to travel to these contests using the provided school transportation.
-Exceptions to this policy must be requested in via emailwriting to the Director of Athletics Athletic Director by the student's parent/guardian prior to the contest.
+Exceptions to this policy must be requested via email to the Athletic Director by the student's parent/guardian prior to the contest.
 Certain local venues are not considered "away" sites and transportation will not be provided.
 These sites will be communicated to players and/or parents by the coach.
-The following sites are considered home venues: Golf-Harmon Golf Club.
-Hockey-Hobomock Rink, Rockland Rink, Pilgrim Rinks and Weymouth MDC Rink.